Fast Oven-Baked Ribs: 2-Hour Method for Perfect Tenderness

 Spice jars in a kitchen cabinet

 Exposure to air, light, and moisture kills spice freshness.
-Store your spices in tightly sealed glass containers away from heat sources like your oven or stove.
-This keeps their essential oils intact and enhances flavor retention.
+Store spices in tightly sealed glass containers away from heat sources like your oven or stove.
+This keeps essential oils intact for maximum flavor impact in your dry rubs.

 2. Label & Date Everything